clifgriffin/simple-ldap-login/readme.txt

 == Description ==
 Having a single login for every service is a must in large organizations.
 This plugin is a *extremely* simple!
 It redefines the wp_authenticate function and adds a simple hook to adLDAP.
 The logic goes like this:
 * If wordpress login fails, try adLDAP.
 * If adLDAP succeeds, login.
 * Else, fail.

-Background
+= Background =

 In times past, our organization used a custom hack of wp-login.php that allowed us to implement adLDAP.
 This was not an upgrade proof solution.
 In the recent round of upgrades, I tried several purported LDAP plugins.
 Some of them didn't work at all.
 Some of them worked but didn't provide the exact functionality I desired.

-Version History
+= Version History =

-Version 1.1
+**Version 1.1**
 * Moved settings to administration pages under settings.
 * Upgraded to latest version of adLDAP 2.1.
 * Got rid of credentials.
 (They are not neccessary for the authenticate function in adLDAP!)
 * Plugin is now upgrade proof.
 Settings are stored using Wordpress's setting functions.

-Version 1.0
+**Version 1.0**
 * Original release.

 == Installation ==